David-Sandeep/Audio_files_organizer_for_iphone/README.md

 If you have a similar need, this script can save you time and ensure your music library stays organized when synced to Apple devices.

----

-This `README.md` provides a comprehensive yet concise overview of the script, its features, usage instructions, and developer details.
-It serves as a guide for both users and contributors to understand the script’s purpose and functionality.